THE ULTIMATE PLUS SIZE

 3-4 MOISTURE WICKING TOPS

 Bring a few lightweight tops, so you can layer and re-wear them.
 Pack a mixture of tanks, short, and long sleeve options.
-Pro tip: look for wool and/or synthetic garments that, unlike cotton, wick away moisture.
+Pro tip: look for wool and/or synthetic garments that, unlike cotton, wick away moisture and pack at least one UPF sunshirt.

 Light wool sweater or fleece

-The days will be warm, but the nights can get chilly.
+Speedboat rides, time in the Highlands and evenings at outdoor restaurants can be breezy or chilly.
 Here are some fleeces and vests that you can easily stuff in your pack and layer on and off as your temperature and the conditions change.

 WAteRPROOF OUTER LAYER JACKET